stasm/l20n-react-experiments/readme.txt

       document.getElementById("container")
     );

-An implementation of this approach (without overlays) lives at:
+An implementation of this approach (sine overlays) lives at:

   http://stasm.github.io/l20n-react-experiments/context/

 * * *

-Reading more about the context made me realize that even if we can store the state (translations) in individual components (like in A. and B.), we still probably want a central place to store the current language chosen by or negotiated on the user's behalf.
+Reading more about the context made me realize that even when we store the state (translations) in individual components (like in A. and B.), we still probably want a central place to store the current language chosen by or negotiated on the user's behalf.
 In fact, all of the above solutions would likely benefit from a central translation store or "provider".
 I implemented an example at:

   http://stasm.github.io/l20n-react-experiments/components-context/